-- 1.1 As stated in the Equality, Diversity and Inclusion Policy (Section 7.1), IBS takes very seriously incidents of bullying, harassment, intimidation, victimisation and discrimination.
+- 1.1 As stated in the Equality, Diversity and Inclusion Policy (Section 7.1), IBS takes very seriously incidents of bullying, harassment, intimidation, victimisation, discrimination or any other irregularities or illegal actions.
 This procedure identifies the way in which all parties can raise any matter that is of concern to them.
-Staff, students and all other parties who make a complaint have the right to do so confidentially and without fear of victimisation. - 1.2 Any IBS student or member of staff who feels that they have been subjected to behaviour which constitutes physical, verbal or online bullying, harassment, intimidation or discrimination in regard to their age, disability, gender, race, religion, belief, sexual orientation or physical appearance has the right to make a complaint.
-Such a complaint can be made in the following instances:
+Staff, students and all other parties who make a complaint have the right to do so confidentially and without fear of victimisation.
+All staff involved in the processing of a complaint, or a notification shall treat all information relating to the notification and the notifier (complainant) as confidential and in accordance with the applicable legislation.
+This shall include ensuring the required protection of the whistle-blower's personal data and the conditions set out in the legal provisions on whistleblowing. - 1.2 Any IBS student or member of staff who feels that they have been subjected to, or witnessed behaviour which constitutes physical, verbal or online bullying, harassment, intimidation or discrimination in regard to their age, disability, gender, race, religion, belief, sexual orientation or physical appearance, or irregular/illegal actions has the right to make a complaint / raise a concern.
+Such a complaint or concern can be made along the following reporting lines:

-Complaint Person against whom complaint is made Complaint should be reported to Applicable procedures / regulations Applicable procedure in the case of a complaint by an underage student or vulnerable adult Investigating officer Student Student Any member of the Student Wellbeing Team Complaints Procedure Disciplinary Procedures Safeguarding Concern Procedure Student Support Manager Student Member of staff / contractor / visitor Any member of the Student Wellbeing Team Complaints Procedure Code of Ethics Safeguarding Concern Procedure Student Support Manager & Chief Administration Officer Member of staff / contractor / visitor Student Chief Administration Officer Disciplinary Procedure - Student Support Manager Member of staff / contractor / visitor Member of staff / contractor / visitor Chief Administration Officer Code of Ethics - Chief Administration Officer
+Complaint Person against whom complaint / concern is made Complaint / concern should be reported to Applicable procedures / regulations Applicable procedure in the case of a complaint / concern by an underage student or vulnerable adult Investigating officer Student Student Any member of the Student Wellbeing Team Complaints Procedure Disciplinary Procedures Safeguarding Concern Procedure Student Support Manager Student Member of staff / contractor / visitor Any member of the Student Wellbeing Team Complaints Procedure Code of Ethics Safeguarding Concern Procedure Student Support Manager & Chief Administration Officer Member of staff / contractor / visitor Student Chief Administration Officer Disciplinary Procedure - Student Support Manager Member of staff / contractor / visitor Member of staff / contractor / visitor Chief Administration Officer Code of Ethics - Chief Administration Officer